-YouTube was originally conceived as a social media meant for sharing videos.
-YouTube started gaining traction in 2009 and with viewership increasing exponentially, it meant the rise of the first generation of content creators.
-They became recognizable and some have become world-famous.
+Conceived as a channel for sharing videos, the social media platform YouTube started gaining traction in 2009.
+As the channel gained popularity, it led to the rise of the first generation of content creators, some of whom became recognizable, and others become world-famous.

 The YouTube scenario changed in 2016 with reports about terrorist organizations earning through YouTube’s revenue system and its most prominent creator Pewdiepie falling into a controversy regarding anti-Semitism.
 It began what is termed as the ‘Adpocalypse’.

 Following the controversies, there was an industry-wide panic for the advertisers and companies who marketed through YouTube.
 Many pulled out of YouTube’s partner program and advertiser programs to keep their brand images intact.
 This led to YouTube overhauling their algorithms on monetization, search, suggestions, trending, and subscriptions.
 Ever since then, YouTube has never been the same.
 While YouTube successfully changed how its algorithms work, it took time thanks to controversies, rapid changes and huge blunders by YouTube with their new systems.

 Thankfully, those days are behind us now and YouTube finally seems to be satisfying creators and corporations with how its algorithm works.
 There are simple tweaks to it every now and then but it is relatively stable in 2021.
 This article will focus on how YouTube’s algorithm works today.

 The rapid changes in YouTube’s algorithms over the past 3 years have left many confused.
 Even veteran YouTubers get confused about how it works and getting views has become harder in the present day scenario.
 That being said, it isn’t impossible to get millions of views on YouTube.
 YouTube, if done right, is still the best way to market a brand.

 Why is it getting harder to get views on YouTube?